 Further Maths is easily tailored to the class.
-It will include further pure and a combination of:
+It will include Core Pure and a combination of:

+- Further Pure

-- more Further Pure Further Statistics
+- Further Statistics

 - Further Mechanics

-- Decision Maths.
+- Decision Maths

-Further Pure Maths covers topics such as complex numbers, matrices, numerical methods, polar coordinates, differential equations, hyperbolic functions, conic sections, vectors and multivariable calculus.
+Core Pure Maths covers topics such as complex numbers, matrices, numerical methods, polar coordinates, differential equations, hyperbolic functions, conic sections, vectors and multivariable calculus.
 Due to the small group sizes, the applied units are chosen to suit the interests of the students where possible.
 In Decision Mathematics we study problems that require the use of algorithms to solve them.
-Many of these problems, such as maximizing profits or the timetabling of events, arise every day in the world of business.
+Many of these problems, such as maximising profits or the timetabling of events, arise every day in the world of business.